TeamHypersomnia/rectpack2D/README.md

 If the insertion fails, we also try the same procedure for a flipped image.

-### Further heuristics
+### Additional heuristics

-Now we know how to insert individual images into a bin of a given initial size.
+Now we know how to insert individual images into a bin of a given initial size S.
-Two problems remain unsolved:

-- What initial size should be passed to the algorithm so that the rectangles end up wasting the least amount of space?
+1. However, what S should be passed to the algorithm so that the rectangles end up wasting the least amount of space?
 	- We perform a binary search.
 		- We start with the size specified by the library user.
 Typically, it would be the maximum texture size allowed on a particular GPU.
 		- If the packing was successful on the given bin size, decrease the size and try to pack again.